CTXz/X9C-Notes/README.md

 # Driver

 The section provides pseudocode that could be used to drive an X9C series digital potentiometer using a microcontroller.
-No assumptions are made regarding the speed of the host peripheral, meaning timing is explicitly taking into account.
+No assumptions are made regarding the speed of the host peripheral, meaning timing is explicitly taken into account.

 For a practical implementation of this pseudocode, refer to the Arduino section below.